 As you prepare to participate in this year’s Transfer Orientation program, we hope that the questions and answers below will be of use to you.
-Please review this document carefully before you call the Advising and Testing Center.
+Please review this document carefully before you call the the Office of New Student Orientation.
 Please share this information with your parents.

 What tests are included?

 Note: The mathematics exam is a computer-based examination.